Cáceres (Assembly of Extremadura constituency)

 Cáceres is one of the two constituencies (circunscripciones) represented in the Assembly of Extremadura, the regional legislature of the Autonomous Community of Extremadura.
 The constituency currently elects 29 deputies.
 Its boundaries correspond to those of the Spanish province of Cáceres.
-The electoral system uses the D'Hondt method and closed-list proportional representation, with a minimum threshold of five percent.
+The electoral system uses the D'Hondt method and a closed list proportional voting system, with an electoral threshold of five percent.